On Saturday, 18th May 2013, the curtain finally came down on the career of one of the most iconic footballers of the modern era: David Beckham.

 - Zoumana Camara — Career path: Retired (2015).
 Won two more Ligue 1 titles with PSG before finally retiring in 2015 aged 36.

-- Mamadou Sakho — Career path: Liverpool, Crystal Palace (current).
+- Mamadou Sakho — Career path: Liverpool, Crystal Palace, Montpellier (current).
 Left for Liverpool at the end of the 2012/13 season but never quite nailed down his spot.
-Still in the Premier League with Crystal Palace and has 29 caps for France.
+Left the Premier League after enjoying a spell with Crystal Palace and has 29 caps for France.

-- Clément Chantôme — Career path: Toulouse (loan), Bordeaux, Rennes, Lens (loan), Red Star, Poissy (current).
+- Clément Chantôme — Career path: Toulouse (loan), Bordeaux, Rennes, Lens (loan), Red Star, Poissy, C’Chartres (current).
 Fell down the pecking order at PSG and has been traversing French football ever since.
-Now plays for Poissy in the Championnat National 2.
+Now plays for C’Chartres in the Régional 1 Center-Val de Loire.

-- Blaise Matuidi — Career path: Juventus (current).
+- Blaise Matuidi — Career path: Juventus, Inter Miami, retired (2022).
 Carried on at PSG years after scoring the final goal assisted by Beckham.
-Continues to win titles at Juve and is a World Cup winner with France.
+Continued to win titles at Juve and is a World Cup winner with France.

-- Javier Pastore — Career path: Roma (current).
+- Javier Pastore — Career path: Roma, Elche, Qatar SC (current).
 Looked set to become one of the best players in the world but never lived up to the billing.
 Left for Roma in 2018 but has struggled to hold down a regular place.

-- Zlatan Ibrahimovic — Career path: Manchester United, LA Galaxy, AC Milan (current).
-Remains one of the most prominent players in the world despite being 38 years old.
-Has continued to find the net in England, USA and Italy since leaving PSG.
+- Zlatan Ibrahimovic — Career path: Manchester United, LA Galaxy, AC Milan, retired (2023).
+Remained one of the most prominent players in the world before calling time on his illustrious career in 2023.

-- Kevin Gameiro — Career path: Sevilla, Atletico Madrid, Valencia (current).
+- Kevin Gameiro — Career path: Sevilla, Atletico Madrid, Valencia, Strasbourg (current).
 Left PSG at the end of the 2012/13 season but despite not being the most fashionable French forward, has continued to deliver goals in Spain for Sevilla, Atletico Madrid and Valencia.